dhis2/dhis2-docs/src/commonmark/en/content/user/configure-metadata.md

 You can assign a legend to an indicator or a data element in the **Maintenance** app, either when you create the object or edit it.
-When you then select the indicator or data element in the **GIS** app, the system automatically selects the assigned legend.
+When you then select the indicator or data element in the **Maps** app, the system automatically selects the assigned legend.

 ### See also